NishchayAnand/software-engineering/System Design/HLD/Frontend/Notes.md

 Web applications employing CSR usually have a single `HTML` page serving as the application's container, which is why they are often termed **Single Page Applications (SPAs)**.

 The development of SPAs has indeed seen the emergence of multiple libraries and frameworks (for example, `Angular`, `React`), each with its own set of ideologies and approaches.

+---

+## EXTRA:

+In client-side rendering (CSR), the server renders only the bare bones HTML container for a page.
+The logic, data fetching, templating, and routing required to display content on the page are handled by JavaScript code that executes on the client.
+CSR became popular as a method of building SPAs.